 Determining a minimum account level can help ensure that you continue to attract the most profitable clients by allowing you to:

 - Focus on building stronger relationships with larger and more valued clients

 - Avoid losing key clients who feel they are underserved

 - Ease the burden of maintaining smaller accounts

 - Raise your clients' (and prospects') perception of you as a professional

-Many Commonwealth advisors typically set their fee-based minimums at $100,000, $250,000, $500,000, or even higher, especially if their business consists mostly of Preferred Portfolio Services® (PPS) Custom clients.
-Custom business can be time-consuming, as the advisor is responsible for all the management, research, rebalancing, and account servicing needs.
-So the more Custom accounts you have, the more of a time burden that management can become.
+Here at Commonwealth, affiliated advisors typically set their fee-based minimums at $100,000, $250,000, $500,000, or even higher—especially if their business consists mostly of Preferred Portfolio Services® (PPS) Custom clients.
+Also, Custom business can be time-consuming, as the advisor is responsible for all the management, research, rebalancing, and account servicing needs.

-If you don't want to turn away smaller clients, consider leveraging a turnkey asset management program, which allows you to outsource product selection, asset allocation, and rebalancing.
-Alternatively, you can use commission-based asset allocation mutual funds for these assets.
-The time you spend on investment management services for smaller clients should be minimal, leaving you with enough hours in the day to address other questions and needs while remaining profitable.
+If you're concerned about turning away smaller clients, consider leveraging a turnkey asset management program, which allows you to outsource product selection, asset allocation, and rebalancing.
+Just remember: The time you spend on investment management services for smaller clients should be minimal, leaving you enough hours in the day to address other questions and needs while remaining profitable.

 - Optimize efficiencies and systematize your processes

 - Reduce the number of investments you track